 - a larger aperture to let in more light and make your images brighter and with better detail

 - a focal length that is suitable for the type of targets you want to image or study.
-For example, many galaxies appear very small in the telescope I use which has a focal length of 650mm.
-To get more detail, I need a longer focal length of 1000-2000mm.
+For example, many galaxies appear very small in the telescope I use, which has a focal length of 650mm.
+To get more detail, I need a longer focal length of 1000–2000 mm.

-- high-quality optics which will reduce distortion and produce cleaner and sharper images.
+- high-quality optics, which will reduce distortion and produce cleaner and sharper images.

-- a quality motorized mount that will enable you to track the motion of the stars.
+- a quality motorised mount that will enable you to track the motion of the stars.
 The mount also needs to be very stable so that vibration will not move your telescope when taking photographs.

 - a reliable design that is easy to use and maintain.